 The Church-owned cultural center, which hosts thousands of visitors each year and is largely staffed by students attending nearby BYU-H, was created to "share with the world the cultures, diversity and spirit of the nations of Polynesia."

-And while visitors have many positive things to say about their experience at the center, they are occasionally puzzled when they see an LDS performer with an obvious tattoo.
-Some are quick to cast judgment toward these Saints, but Polynesian Cultural Center President P. Alfred Grace gives some insight into why these tattoos are present, despite the beliefs of their LDS bearers.
+And while visitors have many positive things to say about their experience at the center, they are occasionally puzzled when they see a Latter-day Saint performer with an obvious tattoo.
+Some are quick to cast judgment toward these Saints, but Polynesian Cultural Center President P. Alfred Grace gives some insight into why these tattoos are present, despite the beliefs of their Latter-day Saint bearers.
 He explains:

 “The cultural tattoos are actually something that we discourage our employees to use, because while there’s a good cause for it, a good reason, we also feel that there is a higher law, which is to recognize our bodies as temples.
 And so we’re comfortable with that.
 For some cultures, it’s still a very significant part of their identification from a rank and status point.
 For example in Samoa, the full body tattoo from the chest down to the top of the thigh is still a significant recognition of chiefly rank, so we’re sensitive to that.
 And while we don’t encourage employees to go away and get it and then return to the PCC, if they come with those kind of markings, we accept it as part of their culture.”